KQM-git/SRL/docs/characters/quantum/qingque.md

 ---
+description: |-
-description: Diviner of the Divination Commission on the Xianzhou Luofu, and a librarian.
-Always slacks off and is about to be demoted to a "door guardian".
+  Diviner of the Divination Commission on the Xianzhou Luofu, and a librarian.
+  Always slacks off and is about to be demoted to a "door guardian."
 ---

 import char from '@site/src/data/characters/Qingque.json'